xpitsm/pytorch-image-classifier/README.md

 The model is a ResNet-18 style convolutional neural network implemented in PyTorch and trained from scratch.
 It is built from residual `BasicBlock` modules and adapted for six output classes.

-## Attribution

-The custom ResNet-18 implementation was adapted from the DebuggerCafe tutorial [Implementing ResNet18 in PyTorch from Scratch](https://debuggercafe.com/implementing-resnet18-in-pytorch-from-scratch/#download-code) and modified for this six-class image classification task.
+**Attribution:** The custom ResNet-18 implementation was adapted from the DebuggerCafe tutorial [Implementing ResNet18 in PyTorch from Scratch](https://debuggercafe.com/implementing-resnet18-in-pytorch-from-scratch/#download-code) and modified for this six-class image classification task.

 ## Project structure